1. Are there any “sandbox” or other regulatory neutral zones?

 2. Is there a Digital “incubator” or hub?

-Yes, Digital Isle of Man, part of the Department for Enterprise.
+Yes, Digital Isle of Man, part of the Department for Enterprise, who may be able to provide assistance and financial support.

 3. Are there any barriers to entry for foreign technology companies?